 Discover the Four Perigords

-Périgord Noir, Dark Forrests
+Périgord Noir, Dark Forests

-Périgord Vert, Green Lanscapes
+Périgord Vert, Green Landscapes

 Périgord Blanc, White Périgueux

 This area gets its name from the limestone earth layers.
 The capital is Perigueux, which is also the capital of the whole of Dordogne.
 The landscape is much more varied here with a mix of hills and flats.
-Although less visited than the other, more popular regions of the Dordogne, it has several must see attractions including the Foret de la Double (Double Forest), to the north of the region, reminiscent of the forests of story books and much loved ramblers.
+Although less visited than the other, more popular regions of the Dordogne, it has several must-see attractions, including the Foret de la Double (Double Forest), to the north of the region, reminiscent of the forests of storybooks and much-loved ramblers.

 Périgord Pourpre, Purple Vineyards

-The Fours Périgords of Dordogne
+The Four Périgords of Dordogne

 The four Périgords form the Dordogne, one of the largest and most picturesque areas in France, as well as being one of the most prolific in terms of its number of listed historic buildings.
 With so much to see and do in the area, this should definitely be on everyone’s list of must-see destinations.